-The SPS Awards Board is now accepting nominations for 2013 major SPS awards.
+The SPS Awards Board is now accepting nominations for the 2015 major SPS awards.
 Each year, SPS honors outstanding individuals who have made significant contributions related to signal processing through the Society Award, the Technical Achievement Award, the Education Award, and the Meritorious Service Award.
-The Society also recognizes outstanding publications in SPS journals and magazines through the Best Paper Award, Young Author Best Paper Award, Signal Processing Magazine Best Paper Award, Best Column Award and the new Signal Processing Letters Best Paper Award.
+The Society also recognizes outstanding publications in SPS journals and magazines through the Best Paper Award, Overview Paper Award, Sustained Impact Paper Award, Signal Processing Letters Best Paper Award, Signal Processing Magazine Best Column Award, Signal Processing Magazine Best Paper Award and the Young Author Best Paper Award.

 Nominations for the Best Paper Award and Young Author Best Paper Award should come from the below Society journals:

-Nominations should be submitted to Theresa Argiropoulos (email@example.com), who will collect the nominations on behalf of John Treichler, Vice President-Awards and Membership.
+Nominations should be submitted to Theresa Argiropoulos (email@example.com), who will collect the nominations on behalf of Jose' M. F. Moura, Awards Board Chair.
 The award nominations will be vetted by the Awards Board.
-Prospective nominators are encouraged to submit nominations well in advance of the deadline of 1 September 2013.
-Detailed information and nomination forms of SPS awards can be found online.
+Prospective nominators are encouraged to submit nominations well in advance of the deadline of 1 September 2015.
+Detailed information and nomination/endorsement forms for SPS awards can be found online.

-The Society recently approved some procedural changes to the SPS Awards program.
-Please note that these changes are in effect for the 2013 nomination period.
-The changes are intended to provide an effective means to encourage awards nominations in all categories from the Signal Processing Society community-at-large, including individuals, technical committees, editorial boards and other major Boards, except in the cases of conflict of interests.
-Technical committees and boards may pass on to the Awards Board one or multiple endorsements on nominations that they receive for all awards.
+Over the past few years, the Society approved some procedural changes to the SPS Awards program, including some new changes approved earlier this year.
+Please note that these changes are in effect for the 2015 nomination period.
+The changes are intended to provide an effective means to encourage award nominations in all categories from the Signal Processing Society community-at-large, including individuals, technical committees, editorial boards and other major Boards, except in the cases of conflict of interests.
+Technical committees and boards may pass on to the Awards Board one or multiple nominations that they receive for all awards.

 The paper awards nomination form now requests citation impact information.
 The Awards Board will continue to review the nominations and make selections on paper awards.